RED FOLDER: Helping Students in Distress

 The Red Folder is an electronic reference guide that contains safety tips and contact information for a wide variety of emergency campus resources to immediately help any student in distress.
 Also, it provides guidance on responding to incidents in which a student might be self-danger or threat to others.
 The Red Folder was developed by a systemwide workgroup consisting of Counseling and Psychological Services (CAPS) directors, counselors, student conduct administrators and health educators.

 There are three resources associated with the Red Folder that are available to staff and faculty.
-The first product is a Red Folder icon that will be installed on every employee's computer and in the CSYou intranet site, to quickly access the Red Folder.
-The second product is a Red Folder in the form of a mobile application, which is currently being developed for each campus.
-The third and final product is a hard copy of the Red Folder that will be available for distribution to your campus staff and faculty.
+A Red Folder icon that will be installed on every employee's computer to quickly access the Red Folder.
+A hard copy of the Red Folder was distributed to campus staff and faculty in late November 2014.
+To request a hard copy of the Red Folder please contact Dr. Ian Wallace.
+A free mobile application of the Red Folder is also availavble for personal electronic devices, which can be downloaded for the iPhone and Android operating systems.

 Signs and Symptoms of Psychological Distress